 Biting midges (Ceratopogonidae) transmit a variety of diseases and, in the U.S., infect sheep and cattle with blue tongue virus.
 This virus is a major cause of disease in livestock in the western U. S., but it does not infect humans.
 They can also transmit African horse sickness and another disease called Epizootic hemorrhagic disease (EHD) to horses.
 EHD can prove lethal to deer.

 Midges Love Florida

-These pests are troublesome in coastal areas, and particularly abundant around mangrove swamps and salt marshes, so no surprises they love Florida.
-With its temperate climate and regular rainfall, Florida provides ideal habitat for both mosquitoes and midges, and is home to 47 species; only seven of which are significant human pests.
-Unfortunately mosquito control districts in Florida are not funded to provide control of biting midges.
+These pests are troublesome in coastal areas and particularly abundant around mangrove swamps and salt marshes, so it's no surprise they love Florida.
+With its temperate climate and regular rainfall, Florida provides ideal habitat for both mosquitoes and midges and is home to 47 species, only seven of which are significant human pests.
+Unfortunately, mosquito control districts in Florida are not funded to provide control of biting midges.

-If you're out an about at these times your chances of being bitten are that much higher.
-If you can’t (or don’t want to) stay indoors, when you do go outside make sure to wear light colored clothing; preferably long pants and long-sleeved shirts, shoes and socks, and apply insect repellents.
+If you're out and about at these times, your chances of being bitten are that much higher.
+If you can’t (or don’t want to) stay indoors, when you do go outside make sure to wear light-colored clothing, preferably long pants and long-sleeved shirts, shoes, and socks, and apply insect repellents.
 Typically those containing DEET or Picaridin are also effective for use against no-see-ums.
 But check the label and apply as directed.